 Take This Unforgettable Road Trip To Experience Some Of Kentucky’s Most Impressive Caves And Waterfalls

 When you’re ready to explore our incredible state, it can be overwhelming to choose which places to experience first.
-Both locals and visitors to Kentucky love to explore our caves and beautiful waterfalls, so for the ultimate adventure, why not visit both?
+Both locals and visitors love to explore our beautiful Kentucky caves and waterfalls, so for the ultimate adventure, why not visit both?
 Have an unforgettable getaway with this cave and waterfall road trip through Kentucky that will take you to some of the most impressive destinations our state has to offer.
-If you’d like to take a closer look at the map and change up the directions, head on over to the Google Map.
+And if you’d like, take a closer look at the map and change up the directions!

-Each of these places is a spectacular destination on its own, but when you put them together for a cave and waterfall road trip through Kentucky, you have the ultimate adventure.
-Have you been to these caves and waterfalls?
+Each of these places is a spectacular destination on its own.
+But when you put them together for a Kentucky caves and waterfalls road trip, you have the ultimate adventure.
+Have you been to these underwater waterfalls or waterfall caves in Kentucky?
 Would you visit them again, all in one weekend?
 Let us know in the comments!

-And if you’re looking for a road trip through Kentucky that only features waterfalls, check out this exciting adventure through the Bluegrass.
+If you’re looking for a road trip through Kentucky that only features waterfalls, check out this exciting adventure through the Bluegrass State.